A Trio Neural Model for Dynamic Entity Relatedness Ranking: Approach Overview

 \subsection{Datasets and Their Dynamics}

 In this work we use Wikipedia data as the case study for our entity relatedness ranking problem due to its rich knowledge and dynamic nature.
 It is worth noting that despite experimenting on Wikipedia, our framework is universal can be applied to other sources of entity with available temporal signals and entity navigation.
 We use Wikipedia pages to represent entities and page views as the temporal signals (details in section~\ref{ref:exp:dataset}).

-\textbf{Clickstream.} For entity navigation, we use the clickstream dataset generated from the Wikipedia webserver logs from February until September, 2016.
-These datasets contain an accumulation of transitions between two Wikipedia articles with their respective counts on a monthly basis.
-We study only actual pages (e.g. excluding disambiguation or redirects).
-In the following, we provide the first analysis of the clickstream data to gain insights into the temporal dynamics of the entity collective attention in Wikipedia.

-Figure~\ref{fig:ctdist} illustrates the distribution of entities by click frequencies, and the correlation of top popular entities (measured by total navigations) across different months is shown in Figure~\ref{fig:topkheat}.
-In general, we observe that the user navigation activities in the top popular entities are very dynamic, and changes substantially with regard to time.
-Figure~\ref{fig:corrheat} visualizes the dynamics of related entities toward different ranking sections (e.g., from rank 0 to rank 20) of different months, in terms of their correlation scores.
-It can be interpreted that the entities that stay in top-20 most related ones tend to be more correlated than entities in bottom-20 when considering top-100 related entities.

-As we show in Table~\ref{tab:clickstat}, there are 24.31\% of entities in top-10,000 most active entities of September 2006 do not appear in the same list the previous month.
-And 30.61\% are new compared with 5 months before.
-In addition, there are 71\% of entities in top-10,000 having navigations to new entities compared to the previous month, with approx. 18 new entities are navigated to, on average.
-Thus, the datasets are naturally very dynamic and sensitive to change.
-The substantial amount of missing \textit{past} click logs on the \textbf{newly-formed relationships} also raises the necessity of an dynamic measuring approach.

 Figure~\ref{fig:showcase2} shows the overall architecture of our framework, which consists of three major components: \textit{time}-, \textit{graph}- and \textit{content}-based networks.
 Each component can be considered as a separate sub-ranking network.
 Each network accepts a tuple of three elements/representations as an input in a \textit{pair-wise} fashion, i.e., the source entity $e_{s}$, the target entity $e_{t}$ with higher rank (denoted as $e_{(+)}$) and the one with lower rank (denoted as $e_{(-)}$).
 For the \textit{content} network, each element is a sequence of terms, coming from entity textual representation.
 For the \textit{graph} network, we learn the embeddings from the entity linking graph.
 For the \textit{time} network, we propose a new convolutional model learning from the entity temporal signals.
 More detailed are described as follows.